vmware-archive/octant/site/_posts/2020-11-19-octant-2020-community-survey-summary.md

 ### Improve Messaging Around Octant’s Extensibility

-From a plugin author and stakeholder perspective, there’s potential for stronger messaging around how powerful this functionality is, and to make it more accessible to users how they can use and build plugins.
+From a plugin author and stakeholder perspective, there’s potential for stronger messaging around how powerful this functionality is, and to make building and using plugins more accessible.

 ### Plugin Author Experience